Azure/azure-powershell/src/ResourceManager/Common/Commands.Common.Strategies/readme.md

 ﻿# Strategies

+## Design

+- Strategies for resources.
+It's a meta information about Azure resources which is missed in Azure SDK.
+      - Generic strategy interfaces.
+      - Specific implementations for different Azure resources.
+Each resource type should have only one implementation.
+- Configuration graph (DAG)
+      - Generic configuration interfaces.
+      - Specific implementations for different Azure resources.
+Each resource type may have different configuration implementations.

+- Utilities
+  - Azure State
+  - Generic JSON serializer/deserializer from/to JObject.
+  - Task Progress which works with graphs.
+  - Async support for PS
+  - Template support (WIP)

 ## Wish List

 ### CmdLets

-1. `-AsAtmTemplate` should work even if the user is not log in.
+1. `-AsArmTemplate` should work even if the user is not log in.

 ### AutRest